 'Lundagin Mo, Beybi!' is a very catchy song by Flying Ipis, marrying an all-girl punk ethos with sinewy garage rock and compelling power chords.

 Akashaalay, an album by Low Leaf.
 A beat-driven homage to Pilipinas.
 ‘As One’ is required listening for its expert fusion of blues meets dream pop over infectious piano riffs.

 The art of discovery

 The following questions relate to Silent Frame’s aim to celebrate the art of discovery.

 Give a work that you have recently rediscovered.
 How has your understanding of it changed?

 Milk Man, an album by Deerhoof.
 I listened to it on repeat when it first came out, so listening to it now is like a time capsule to my younger, full-of-fire (if not a little wide-eyed) self.

 More to discover

-Today's recommendations: The Umbrellas of Cherbourg (trailer), The Langley Schools Music Project (YouTube playlist), Harpa Concert Hall and Conference Centre (information), Here Lies Love (trailer), Impunity (whole series), The Collapse of What Separates Us (excerpts), 'Lundagin Mo, Beybi!' (song), 'As One' (song), Milk Man (full album).
+Today's recommendations: The Umbrellas of Cherbourg (trailer), The Langley Schools Music Project (YouTube playlist), Harpa Concert Hall and Conference Centre (information), Here Lies Love (trailer), Impunity (photo essays), The Collapse of What Separates Us (excerpts), 'Lundagin Mo, Beybi!' (song), 'As One' (song), Milk Man (album).